Luizerko/indigenous_clusters_and_communities/docs/CLUSTERING.md

 ### Random Orthonormal Projections

-To establish these baselines, we first explored clustering categorical features by mapping them into a higher-dimensional space.
+To establish these baselines, we first explored clustering categorical attributes by mapping them into a higher-dimensional space.
 We couldn't, however, assume any inherent relationships between categories, making it crucial to treat clusters as equidistant.
 To enforce that, we applied *random orthonormal projections*.
-For each feature (in our expetiment `categoria` with 10 classes and `tipo_de_materia_prima` with 4 classes), we generated a random orthonormal matrix, ensuring every category had a unit vector, all of them orthogonal to one another.
-For multi-category features, we summed categories' vectors when a datapoint belonged to more than 1 category.
+For each attribute (in our expetiment `categoria` with 10 categories and `tipo_de_materia_prima` with 4 categories), we generated a random orthonormal matrix, ensuring every category had a unit vector, all of them orthogonal to one another.
+For multi-category attributes, we summed categories' vectors when a datapoint belonged to more than 1 category.
 This produced "high-dimensional" representations of data that we could use for clustering.

 While theoretically interesting, this approach naturally failed.
 The resulting space was highly sparse, leading to poor clustering and later visualization.
 Even before clustering, lower-dimensional projections showed no clear groupings or symmetry.

 To better preserve distances, we tested two projection techniques:

-- **MDS:** Effective in low dimensions (so 14 shouldn't be a problem) and optimizes for distance preservation.
+- *MDS:* Effective in low dimensions (so 14 shouldn't be a problem) and optimizes for distance preservation.

-- **TriMap:** Suitable for higher-dimensional spaces while maintaining global structure.
+- *TriMap:* Suitable for higher-dimensional spaces while maintaining global structure.

-Despite slight improvements with TriMap, neither method yielded meaningful clusters.
+Despite slight improvements with *TriMap*, neither method yielded meaningful clusters.

 <div align="center">
     <br>
     <img src="../assets/projections_orthonormal.png" alt="Projections using MDS and TriMap with Random Orthonormal Projections." width="500">
 </div>
 <div align='center'>
-    <span>Plot showing <i>MDS</i> and <i>TriMap</i> 2D projections from random orthonormal vectors for 2 (concatenated) features (14 dimensions).</span>
+    <span>Plot showing <i>MDS</i> and <i>TriMap</i> 2D projections from random orthonormal vectors for the 2 aforementioned attributes concatenated (14 dimensions).</span>
     <br>
 </div>

 ### Categorical Clustering

-After the failure of random orthonormal projections, we returned directly to categorical clustering.
-We used *multi-hot encoding* to transform features with multiple category assignments into binary vectors.
+After the failure of *random orthonormal projections*, we returned directly to categorical clustering.
+We used *multi-hot encoding* to transform attributes with multi-category assignments into binary vectors.
 Then, we applied *K-Modes*, a clustering algorithm designed for categorical data that measures dissimilarity based on category mismatches instead of Euclidean distance.

-Using `categoria` and `tipo_de_materia_prima` again, we found that 16 clusters provided the best balance, slightly exceeding the sum of individual category counts (14) - not suggesting an overestimation but still accounting for possible correlations between categories across the features.
+Using `categoria` and `tipo_de_materia_prima` again and the elbow method, we found that 16 clusters provided the best balance, slightly exceeding the sum of individual category counts (14 in total), not suggesting an overestimation but still accounting for possible correlations between categories across the attributes.
 While this approach prevented cluster assignment issues through the direct use of the categories, we still had a very sparse feature space and visualization remained challenging.

-- **t-SNE** failed, producing unnatural circular patterns due to its KL-Divergence minimization on (sparse) categorical data.
+- *t-SNE* failed, producing unnatural circular patterns due to its KL-Divergence minimization on (sparse) categorical data.

-- **UMAP** struggled, as the sparse feature space violated its assumption of an underlying manifold, leading to a chaotic point cloud.
+- *UMAP* struggled, as the sparse feature space violated its assumption of an underlying manifold, leading to a chaotic point cloud.

-- **TriMap** performed best, forming a few identifiable clusters.
+- *TriMap* performed best, forming a few identifiable clusters.
 However, some clusters split across multiple areas - necessary for preserving some kind of equidistance between all clusters in 2D.
 Despite this improvement, visualization remained unclear.

 <div align="center">
     <br>
     <img src="../assets/projections_categorical.png" alt="Projections using t-SNE, UMAP and TriMap with Categorical Clustering." width="550">
 </div>
 <div align='center'>
-    <span>Plot showing <i>t-SNE</i>, <i>UMAP</i>, and <i>TriMap</i> 2D projections from categorical vectors for 2 features (14 dimensions).</span>
+    <span>Plot showing <i>t-SNE</i>, <i>UMAP</i>, and <i>TriMap</i> 2D projections from categorical vectors for 2 concatenated attributes (14 dimensions).</span>
     <br>
 </div>

 ### Basic Feature-Based Clustering

-Due to the failures of the previous methods, we opted for a simpler approach, directly using only the most well-defined and easily visualized feature as baseline: `tipo_de_materia_prima`.
-This feature has three meaningful categories - *animal*, *vegetal*, and *mineral*.
-A fourth category (*sintetico*) exists, but no data points fall into this group.
+Due to the failures of the previous methods, we opted for a simpler approach, directly using only the most well-defined and easily visualized attribute as baseline: `tipo_de_materia_prima`.
+This attribute has three meaningful categories - 'animal', 'vegetal', and 'mineral'.
+A fourth category ('sintetico') exists, but no data points fall into this group.
 Items can also belong to multiple categories.

 To represent clusters in 2D, we used a triangle representation: